Guardian Fiction Prize

 The Guardian Fiction Prize was a literary award sponsored by The Guardian newspaper.
-Founded in 1965 by the Guardian's Literary Editor, W.L.
-Webb, and chaired by him until 1987, it recognized one fiction book per year written by a British or Commonwealth writer and published in the United Kingdom.
+Founded in 1965 by the Guardians Literary Editor, W. L. Webb, and chaired by him until 1987, it recognized one fiction book per year written by a British or Commonwealth writer and published in the United Kingdom.
 The award ran for 33 years before being terminated.

-In 1999, the Guardian replaced the Fiction Prize with the Guardian First Book Award, for début works of both fiction and non-fiction, which was discontinued in 2016, with the 2015 awards being the last.
+In 1999, The Guardian replaced the Fiction Prize with the Guardian First Book Award, for début works of both fiction and non-fiction, which was discontinued in 2016, with the 2015 awards being the last.